Typical Sunday morning at the rack.

-Becoming an Energy Saint ~ Click this link to visit our current creation care project of reducing our average congregational energy usage.
-You will also find useful tips and facts about reducing energy usage, our congregational prayer for shalom for all creation, and favorite creation care scriptures.
+Becoming an Energy Saint ~ Click this link to visit our creation care page.
+In 2014 we had a congregational action to reduce home energy usage.
+Read about it here.
+You will also find useful tips and facts about reducing energy usage, links to other sites with good information, our congregational prayer for shalom for all creation, and favorite creation care scriptures.

-Over the past year we have been focusing on the idea of Becoming an Energy Saint.
+As a congregation one of the ideas we focus on is Becoming Energy Saints.
 By this we mean that we are actively working to reduce our energy consumption.
 This song "Energy Saint" is about the different things we can do to save energy and take care of our earth.
 The pictures that go with the song in this video show the specific things people in our congregation have been doing to try to become energy saints.